michaelfranzl/rpi23-gen-image/README.md

 You may want to modify the variables according to the section "Command-line parameters" below.

-The file `example.sh` in this repostory contains a working example.
+The file `example.sh` in this repostory contains a working example for RPi3.